To those of you already using social media holidays in your social media marketing plan, we salute you!

-I bet the Instagram photo above by Everything Delish makes you want to grab a taco, right?
+We bet this Instagram photo by Everything Delish makes you want to grab a taco, right?

 October 10: World Mental Health Day #WorldMentalHeathDay

-Even though mental health issues have been a taboo topic for a long time, societies have gradually started acknowledging them and actively trying to bring awareness to mental health.
+Even though mental health issues have been taboo topics for a long time, societies have gradually started acknowledging them and actively trying to bring awareness to mental health.

 This day is a not-to-be-missed opportunity for companies to use their voices and honor World Mental Health Day.

-World Sight Day is observed around the world annually and tries to bring attention to blindness and vision impairment.
+World Sight Day is celebrated around the world annually, in an attempt to bring attention to blindness and vision impairment.